Night of the Fox (novel)

 Night of the Fox is a World War II spy thriller novel by Jack Higgins, first published in 1986.
+It was published by Collins in the United Kingdom and Simon & Schuster in the United States.
 It was adapted into the 1990 television film Night of the Fox, starring George Peppard as Martineau and Michael York as Erwin Rommel.

 Plot summary

 Alan Stacy, a professor from Harvard University, visits Jersey to complete his biography of his friend and pre-World War II fellow academic Harry Martineau.
 The work has lain unfinished since 1939.
 He has been unable to obtain any information on Harry's wartime activities, but he knows that Harry worked for the British Government in some very secret capacities.
 Harry is now dead and his body has been released to a Dr. Drayton.

 Stacy arrives on the day of Harry's funeral, but only one mourner is present, Dr. Sarah Drayton.
 Invited back to her house, he is told by Sarah that the two of them worked for Special Operations Executive (SOE) during the war.
 She shows Stacy a photo of them posing with Field Marshal Erwin Rommel, and then tells the story behind the photo.

 In the aftermath of the Slapton Sands disaster, Hugh Kelso, a US Army colonel and engineering officer, is badly wounded but manages to climb into a life-raft.
 He is washed ashore on Jersey, and rescued by Hélène de Ville, wife of the Seigneur of Jersey, and Sean Gallagher, a former General in the Irish Army, who has retired in Jersey.
 They manage to establish communications, via a French resistance contact, with SOE, reporting that Kelso is alive, although badly injured and under medical care.

 Brigadier Dougal Munro of SOE is aware that Kelso is a 'bigot', one of the few officers who knows the full details of the planned D-Day landings.
 After consultation with General Dwight D. Eisenhower, he decides that Kelso must either be rescued – or eliminated – to stop him from talking, should he be captured and interrogated.

 Munro recruits Harry Martineau, a former Professor of Moral Philosophy at Oxford, and now a covert operative and ruthless killer.
 Harry is recovering from an assignment in France in which he was shot and severely injured.
 As his assistant and 'cover', they also recruit Sarah Drayton, a young nurse with connections in, and local knowledge of, Jersey.
 Harry assumes the identity of SD Standartenführer Max Vogel.
 He is supplied with a forged letter of authority signed by Hitler and Himmler, giving him unlimited and unquestioned authority.
 Sarah's cover is that of Anne-Marie de la Tour, his French 'mistress'.
 She undertakes very brief training in the use of small arms under Sergeant Kelly, and a complete makeover by Mrs Moon, an expert make-up artist borrowed from Denham Film Studios.